selimonat/Realtime_GPS_Logger/README.md

 # Requirements

+- Raspberry Pi.
+I tested the code using an RPI3.
+Because RPI3 uses an `armv7l` architecture, the database container will not run on other machines.
+However, you may simply use another respository for `mysql` image.

 - [Owntracks](https://owntracks.org/) is an app for iOS that regularly sends geographic coordinates as events to an MQTT broker.